Celeste Beatty: Career

 Beatty first started working in the non-profit sector for organizations that ran homeless shelters and worked with artists.
-However, after experimenting in the 1990s with a homebrewing kit that she had received as a gift and teaching homebrewing classes in her home, Beatty's interesting in brewing turned professional.
+However, after experimenting in the 1990s with a homebrewing kit that she had received as a gift and teaching homebrewing classes in her home, Beatty's interest in brewing turned professional.
 Beatty was also influenced by her interactions with Ben Cohen and Jerry Greenfield, founders of Ben & Jerry's ice cream company.
 Beatty helped operate Ben & Jerry's first partner shop in Harlem at the intersection of 125th St. and 5th Ave, which opened in July 1992.
 The ice cream shop was operated in partnership with Harlem Ark of Freedom, a non-profit organization that operated a shelter for men experiencing homelessness, some of whom worked as employees at the ice cream shop.
 Beatty cited her experiences working there as inspirational in understanding how small businesses could engage the communities around them.

 Beatty founded her brewery, Harlem Brewing Co., in November 2000.
 Beatty had the support of Sylvia Woods, founder and owner of Sylvia's Restaurant, who helped Beatty promote Harlem Brewing Co. in her restaurants.

 Beatty has cited the histories of the Harlem neighborhood and West African brewing techniques and ingredients as influences in developing her beers.
 Harlem Brewing Co.'s beers include Harlem Sugar Hill Golden Ale, inspired by Duke Ellington's song Take the 'A' Train [to Sugar Hill]; Harlem Renaissance Wit, flavored with cumin, grains of paradise, orange peel, and coriander; 125th Street IPA, an India Pale Ale named in honor of one of Harlem's most iconic avenues; and Queen Stout, a stout flavored with coffee, chocolate, and cinnamon, brewed in honor of Beatty's mother, Rachel Patterson Beatty Jackson.